 If something seems unsafe you should not take part in the task and the condition should be reported to a supervisor.
 It is important to keep safety in mind at all times while working and refrain from horseplay or other actions that could cause an accident.
 It is important to note, however, that even if you participated in an action that caused your injury you may still be eligible to file a workers’ compensation claim.

 Workers’ compensation cases can be complex.
 If you were hurt at work you know that you could face financial hardship if you are not able to quickly go back to your job.
-Contact the experienced legal team at The Bader Law Firm to learn how we can help protect your rights and assist you in obtaining the money you need during this difficult time.
+Contact the experienced legal team at Bader Scott Injury Lawyers to learn how we can help protect your rights and assist you in obtaining the money you need during this difficult time.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.